 To do nothing, as Edward R. Murrow warned, makes anyone facilitating travel through the airport an accomplice to terror.

-Nitsana Darshan-Leitner is an Israeli lawyer and the president of the Shurat HaDin Law Center.
+Nitsana Darshan-Leitner is an Israeli lawyer and the president of Shurat Hadin-Israel Law Center.
 Her best-selling book “Harpoon: The Covert War Against Terrorism’s Money Masters,” co-authored with Samuel Katz, has just been released in Hebrew.

 Be a part of our community